New Referee FAQs

 Both are entry level referee grades.
 Grade 9 allows you to referee ONLY recreational youth matches.
 Many of these games may be done at volunteer base.

 Grade 8 allows you to referee all youth games, competitive and recreational.
 Grade 8 referees usually get paid.
 Both have no minimum age requirements.

-Does grade 9 & grade 8 have anything to do with what grade my son is in school currently?
+Does Grade 9 & Grade 8 have anything to do with what grade someone is in school currently?

 No. Grade 9 and Grade 8 are simply the classifications that US Soccer Federation uses to designate the different level referees.
 Everyone starts as an entry level Grade 9 or Grade 8.

-They do not need to start as a grade 9 to take the grade 8.
-They choose where to start depending on your comfort level.
-They can always choose to upgrade to the following level the following year.
+You do not need to start as a Grade 9 to take the Grade 8.
+You choose where to start depending on your comfort level.
+As you gain more experience you have the option to try to qualify to upgrade

 - Grade 1 - International Referee